tweekhub/confluence-spaces-tool/README.md

 ## Logging

-The migration tool logs its activities to both the console and a file.
+The Spacestool logs its activities to both the console and a file.
 By default, the log file is named `confluence-migration.log`, but this can be changed using the `--log-file` option.
 The logging level can be adjusted using the `--log-level` option, with available choices being "debug", "info", "warning", and "error".
 The default log level is "info".

 For example, to set a custom log file and increase the verbosity to debug level: